umbrellio/guidelines/README.md

 ### Links

 Links to arcticles that refers to the current project (articles of other companies, our articles, Medium links, reddit topics and etc).
-For the high popular projects this section is optional.
+For the highly popular projects this section is optional.

 ### Contributing / Code of Conduct